-You’ll be as pleased as (Caribbean) punch with a stay at Loews Sapphire Falls Resort at Universal Orlando Resort in Florida.
+You’ll be as pleased as (Caribbean) punch with a stay at Loews Sapphire Falls Resort at Universal Studios Orlando in Florida.

 Designed to channel your inner islander, the Caribbean-themed property features lush grounds, waterfalls, a 16,000-square foot pool, and amenities aplenty.
 It’s the mid-tiered of Universal’s preferred onsite hotels, guests get some of theme parks perks including early theme park admission to the Wizarding World of Harry Potter (one hour before the rest of the theme park opens to the public), and complimentary shuttles to the parks by bus or water taxi to both of the Universal Orlando theme parks and Universal CityWalk.

 See details at the official website here.

 The 1,000-room white and sapphire blue hotel has interconnected towers where guest rooms are located, offering views of the pool, lagoon, or of the ground.The rooms have complimentary wifi for up to four devices, refrigerators, most can handle a roll-away bed, and some have a sleeper sofa.
 If you’re traveling with a larger family, consider a 2-bedroom family suite with a separate bedroom specially designed for the kids.
 And if you’re family includes the four-legged variety, note that Sapphire Falls is pet-friendly ($50 fee per night, maximum of $150).

 I found the rooms comfortable, not fussy, but there were a few quirks.
 The plugs in were extremely tight to use, a few I was unable to use as I couldn’t get my charger plugged in.
 There were ample located around the room, so it wasn’t a disaster, but I hope they loosen up with use.